Crime Victims Rights Board

 The CVRB was created with a limited administrative attachment to the Department of Justice, meaning DOJ provides operational support but the actions of the Board are not subject to the review or approval of the attorney general.
 The following staff are assigned by DOJ to support CVRB operations as needed:

-- Operations Director: Responsible for the executive management functions of the CVRB and ensuring that procedures protect the interests of all parties involved in a formal review.
+• Operations Director: Responsible for the executive management functions of the CVRB and ensuring that procedures protect the interests of all parties involved in a formal review.
 The director is the CVRB's designee to conduct investigations pursuant to Wis.
 Admin.
-Code CVRB 1.03 and 1.06 and serves as the CVRB public information officer, records official, and liaison to appointing authorities.
+Code CVRB 1.03 and 1.06 and serves as the CVRB public information officer, public records official, and liaison to appointing authorities.

-- CVRB Executive Assistant: Provides confidential executive administrative assistance to the director.
+• CVRB Executive Assistant: Provides confidential executive administrative assistance to the director.

-- The DOJ Division of Legal Services (DLS) assigns attorneys to provide general legal advice and services to the CVRB as needed, including representation on CVRB cases and appeals.
+• CVRB Counsel: Provides legal advice and services to the CVRB as needed, including representation on CVRB cases and appeals.

-- Correspondence for the CVRB can be mailed to:
+• Correspondence for the CVRB can be mailed to:

 CVRB Operations Director